vojay-dev/airflow-dagventure/README.md

 });
 ```

-Each call fetches the full DAG list, then fires parallel requests for the latest run of each DAG:
+Each call fetches the full Dag list, then fires parallel requests for the latest run of each Dag:

 ```javascript
 const runResults = await Promise.all(